IanVS/eslint-nibble/README.md

 }
 ```

-This will run eslint against javascript files in the `lib/` and `tests/` directories, as well as `index.js`.
+This will run eslint against .js files in the `lib/` and `tests/` directories, as well as `index.js`.

 Then, to run eslint-nibble, you can use: